 How do I wash the stencil?

 Gently.
 Keeping it as flat as you can to avoid the finer edges bending.
 Two good ways are to hold the stencil under the running tap in between both hands, lightly rubbing it until the paint or medium has gone.
 Or lay the stencil flat on the bottom of the tub or sink and rub with either your hands or a soft scrubbing brush over it.
 Always wash both sides and always be careful with your stencil.
 This will of course depend on how long your stencil has been building up paint, and on whether you are using a water based paint or an oil based paint.
-You can also use a specific brush cleaner or even mineral turpentine if it's really stuck on.
+You can also use a specific brush cleaner or even mineral turpentine if it's really stuck on, please see note below.

 How do I store my stencils?